 - ANTIBIOTICS may be included initially and for a short period to bring your acne under quicker control.

 - ORAL CONTRACEPTIVES: Some low-dose birth control pills may help control acne in women who tend to have flare-ups before menstruation.
 If you need to take an oral contraceptive, ask your doctor to prescribe one that may also help to control your acne.
 Diane 35 is just one such brand that can be prescribed as it reduces the amount of oil produced by the sebaceous glands.

 - MEDICAL-GRADE MICRO-DERMABRASIONS

 - RF & LED THERAPY: Combined Bipolar Radio Frequency and Blue Light LED energies can penetrate the skin to both reduce sebaceous gland activity and destroy active acne-causing bacteria.

 - ACNE-CURING MEDICATION: There is available on prescription a specific retinoid-derivative drug for acne (Government regulations prevent us from mentioning it by name).
-It has such a profound effect on acne that it’s regarded as THE ONLY REAL CURE for severe or refractory acne.
+It has such a profound effect on acne that it’s universally regarded as THE ONLY REAL CURE for acne.
 The drug is taken orally for 12-16 weeks and most people require one course only.
 However, it must never be used during pregnancy and women must not conceive until at least 1 month after stopping it.
 It has no effect on male sperm or fertility.

 The mistakes people make in treating their acne